claritycoalition/truevalue/README.md

 # True Value Overview

-The True Value Initiative \(TVI\) is a global knowledge-to-action strategy by leading world experts from finance, investment, and sustainable development.
+The True Value Initiative \(TVI\) is a global knowledge-to-action strategy by leading world experts from finance, investment, and sustainable development, led by Clarity Coalition.

 Through its projects, Clarity brings together international partners to build the complex multi-sector relationships needed to achieve True Value economies by 2050.